-Washington State University strives for excellence as a land-grant, research university with very high research activity (as classified in 2005 by the Carnegie Foundation for the Advancement of Teaching) and compares itself to three groups of peer institutions.
+Washington State University strives for excellence as a land-grant, research university with the highest research activity (see the Carnegie Classification of Institutions of Higher Education [http://carnegieclassifications.iu.edu/lookup/standard.php] for 2015, released Feb.
+1st, 2016) and compares itself to four groups of peer institutions.

-For strategic planning purposes, WSU compares itself to members of the Association of American Universities (AAU), a nonprofit organization of 61 public and private prestigious and influential research universities in both the United States and Canada.
+WSU also compares itself to members of the Association of American Universities (AAU), a nonprofit organization of 61 public and private, prestigious, and influential research universities in both the United States and Canada.
 Four of these are land-grant, research universities with veterinary medicine programs and without medical schools.
 WSU considers these institutions to be aspirational peers: Iowa State University, University of Illinois at Urbana-Champaign, Purdue University, and Texas A&M University.